 One of the most affordable micro ATX motherboard for AMD builds out there.
 For Ryzen 1, 2, 3.

-One caveat here is that you may need to update the BIOS in order to use it for the latest Ryzen Gen 3 processors IF the motherboard does not come factory updated.
+One caveat here is that you may need to update the BIOS in order to use it for the latest Ryzen Gen 3 or 5 processors IF the motherboard does not come factory updated.

 Now this is as affordable as it can get.
 If you are trying to save each and every dime while still maintaining the quality of a respectable brand name, then this is a great option .